scriptPilot/js-google-auth/README.md

 1. Run `https://github.com/scriptPilot/js-google-auth.git` to clone this repo
 2. Run `cd js-google-auth/example` to open the example folder
+3. Update values in `config.example.json` and save as `config.json`
-3. Run `npm install` to install all dependencies
+4. Run `npm install` to install all dependencies
-4. Run `npm start` to open the Webpack dev server at localhost:8080
+5. Run `npm start` to open the Webpack dev server at localhost:8080